-Developing automated, computerized methods to detect emotion through acoustic analysis would benefit affective scientists as well.
-The field is currently experiencing a technological revolution in which researchers aim to capture life as lived through smartphones and digital sensing devices (Harari, Lane, Wang, Crosier, Campbell, & Gosling, 2016; Mehl & Conner, 2013; Nelson & Allen, 2018).
-Yet, the current modal method for assessing emotions-self-report-is problematic in that reporting one's emotions can alter those emotions (e.g., Kassam & Mendes, 2013; Lieberman, Inagaki, Tabibna, & Crockett, 2011) and can introduce distortions when done repeatedly across time and context (e.g., contrast and decline effects; Baird & Lucas, 2011; Schwarz, 1999; Shrout et al., 2018).
-There are also pragmatic limits to the amount of emotion self-reports that people can complete in a given time period of interest (e.g., 10 reports a day for two weeks; Kuppens, Oravecz, & Tuerlinckx, 2010).
+Correspondence concerning this article should be addressed to Aaron C. Weidman, Department of Psychology, University of Michigan, 530 Church Street, Ann Arbor, MI 48105.
+E-mail: weidman@umich.edu phones and digital sensing devices (Harari et al., 2016; Mehl & Conner, 2013; Nelson & Allen, 2018).
+Yet, the current modal method for assessing emotions-self-report-is problematic in that reporting one's emotions can alter those emotions (e.g., Kassam & Mendes, 2013; Lieberman, Inagaki, Tabibnia, & Crockett, 2011) and can introduce distortions when done repeatedly across time and context (e.g., contrast and decline effects; Baird & Lucas, 2011; Schwarz, 1999; Shrout et al., 2018).
+There are also pragmatic limits to the amount of emotion self-reports that people can complete in a given time period of interest (e.g., 10 reports a day for 2 weeks; Kuppens, Oravecz, & Tuerlinckx, 2010).
 Furthermore, even in these intensive experience-sampling protocols, participants will at times fail to report their emotion.
 The implication is that using self-report to assess momentary emotion will at best yield an incomplete portrait of a person's emotion during the time period of interest and at worst will result in some distortions when emotion is reported.

 Acoustic analysis provides a particularly promising medium through which to explore the possibility that emotions can be assessed without self-report: Acoustic recordings can easily and unobtrusively be collected via smartphones-which nearly 80% of Americans now own (Pew Research Center, 2018)-and can be collected continuously throughout a time period of interest.
-Acoustic recordings are therefore less susceptible to issues of missing data compared to self-report assessments or other forms of naturalistic data such as social media posts (e.g., a person may only Tweet twice in a given day, making it difficult to track their emotion between these time points).
-A method to automatically detect emotion from acoustic analysis would therefore provide an instant, near-ubiquitous window into people's emotions for research purposes.
+Acoustic recordings are, therefore, less susceptible to issues of missing data compared with self-report assessments or other forms of naturalistic data such as social media posts (e.g., a person may only Tweet twice in a given day, making it difficult to track their emotion between these time points).
+A method to automatically detect emotion from acoustic analysis would, therefore, provide an instant, near-ubiquitous window into people's emotions for research purposes.

 To our knowledge, however, there have been no empirical tests of whether normal, everyday fluctuations in any specific emotional state can be detected through acoustic analysis in an automated manner (i.e., without intensive human effort).
-The purpose of the present manuscript is to test this question.
+The purpose of the present article is to test this question.
 We focused on one particular emotional state-happy mood-because variability in mood (or valence) is widely considered to be a dimension underlying all other emotional experiences (Russell & Barrett, 1999; Watson & Tellegen, 1985).